rehierl/node-tree-outliner/3-basic-design/3-6-1-current-section.md

 **CLARIFICATION**
 The outline height of a section tree is the outline height of its root section.
-The outline height of a section is the distance to its furthest descendant (which always is a leaf section).
+The outline height of a section is the distance to its furthest descendant leaf section.
 That is, the most amount of jumps/edges between that leaf and the corresponding section.

 That is, the height of a leaf section is 0.
 The height of a section which only has a single and empty child section is 1.
 The height of a section that only has such a subtree (i.e. a child section that itself only has one empty child section) is 2.

-Note that, similar as above and in the context of a section tree, the term "outline height of a section" is synonymous to the "height of a node".
+Note that, similar as above, and in the context of a section tree, the term "outline height of a section" is synonymous to the "height of a node".

 Note that a node in the node tree can not have an "outline height".
 That is,